simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 The `jakarta-provider` name is deliberate: Jakarta Mail owns the SPI contract; this artifact supplies an implementation of it.
 The Camel artifact is selection glue over that provider, not a second mail-provider SPI.

 Simple Java Mail's existing `batch-module` remains in the Simple Java Mail repository.
 It is path 2, not a fourth module in this repository.

-This repository additionally owns a reactor-only `smtp-connection-pool-demo` project.
-It is compiled and smoke-tested in CI but excluded from Maven Central, so the published product remains the three runtime artifacts above.
-The demo order is direct integration first, Simple Java Mail second as the higher-level reference consumer of path 1, then plain Jakarta Mail, Spring, and Camel as path-3 variants.

-Each demo uses a random-port dummy SMTP server and asserts delivered messages, accepted physical sessions, reuse, and zero active sessions after owner shutdown.
-The direct demo also forces a connection failure and proves that invalidation causes a replacement connection on the next send.
-The Simple Java Mail 9.2.0 demo includes `batch-module` only because the high-level Mailer uses it internally; it never calls an internal batch API.

-There is intentionally no standalone path-2 demo before Simple Java Mail 10.0.0 releases the public facade from #698.
-Once that supported API exists, its example will be added here, where all three product paths remain visible together.
-Simple Java Mail's website may explain and link to these canonical runnable sources rather than maintaining a divergent copy.
+The reactor-only demo project described above is executable documentation rather than a published product artifact.

 The root POM becomes an aggregator/parent.
 The core child retains the existing `org.simplejavamail:smtp-connection-pool` GAV so current consumers do not change dependency coordinates.
 All artifacts released from this repository use the same version and tag.
 A SemVer-minor release also requires binary compatibility with `3.1.0`, not only source compatibility.